f73chen/Machine-Learning-Practice/README.md

 # ML-Practice

-For practicing and learning new ML models.
+For practicing and learning ML models.
 Code is mostly copied from tutorials.